An axiomatization of six-functor formalisms: Introduction

-which take values in presentable stable $\infty$-categories and left-left adjoints, have the BC-property, and that in addition send sequences (\ref{eq:recollement_intro}) to recollements, abstract blowups to pullbacks, and satisfy $F(\emptyset)=\mathbb{1}$; and of symmetric monoidal natural transformations that are compatible with the right adjoints of the functors $F(f)$. \end{propx}
+that take values in presentable stable $\infty$-categories and left-left adjoints, have the BC-property, and that in addition send sequences (\ref{eq:recollement_intro}) to recollements, abstract blowups to pullbacks, and satisfy $F(\emptyset)=\mathbbm{1}$; and of symmetric monoidal natural transformations that are compatible with the right adjoints of the functors $F(f)$. \end{propx}

-The condition that $ F:\delta^*_+\var(P^\op,I) \to \PrSt$ sends sequences (\ref{eq:localization}) to recollements and abstract blowups to pullbacks, is equivalent to the condition that $F$ is a hypersheaf for a certain topology on $\delta^*_+\var(P^\op,I)^\op$ and moreover satisfies $F(\emptyset)=\mathbb{1}$.
+The condition that $ F:\corr(\var,P,I) \to \PrSt$ sends sequences (\ref{eq:localization}) to recollements and abstract blowups to pullbacks, is equivalent to the condition that $F$ is a hypersheaf for a certain topology on $\corr(\var,P,I)^\op$, and moreover satisfies $F(\emptyset)=\mathbbm{1}$.

-For variety $U$ there is a complete variety $X$ with an open immersion $U\hookrightarrow X$, and it follows that the complement $X\setminus U$ is also complete.
+We can describe local six-functor formalisms even more efficiently than by Proposition \ref{propx:intro1}.
+For every variety $U$, there is a complete variety $X$ with an open immersion $U\hookrightarrow X$, and it follows that the complement $X\setminus U$ is also complete.
 In the recollement (\ref{eq:recollement_intro}), the object $D(U)$ is uniquely determined by $D(U\setminus X)$, $D(X)$ and the adjoint triple $j^*\vdash( j_*\cong j_!)\vdash j^!$.
 Therefore, at least morally, a six-functor formalism with recollements should be completely determined by its restriction to complete varieties.
-We can make this precise as follows.
-Let $\comp$ be the 1-category of complete varieties.
-Note that $\comp^\op$ is a subcategory of $\delta^*_+\var(P^\op,I)$ \begin{thmx}[Theorem \ref{thm:cs6ff}] Restricting to $\comp^\op$ induces an equivalence between $\mathbf{6FF}^{\loc}$ and the $\infty$-category of lax symmetric monoidal functors
+We make this precise as follows.
+Let $\comp$ be the category of complete varieties.
+Note that $\comp^\op$ is a subcategory of $\corr(\var,P,I)$. \begin{thmx}[Theorem \ref{thm:cs6ff}] Restricting to $\comp^\op$ induces an equivalence between $\textup{\textbf{6FF}}^{\loc}$ and the $\infty$-category of lax symmetric monoidal functors